Regularized joint mixture models: Discussion

 {\bf High-dimensional issues.} RJM remains effective when $p{>}n$, but a general issue when jointly modeling $(Y,X)$ is that for relatively large $p$ cluster allocation will be mainly guided by $X$.
-In the empirical examples RJM outperformed \verb|Mclust| (recall that without regularization RJM is equivalent to a GMM).
-To provide some intuition why RJM performs better let us consider the two regularization steps.
+In the empirical examples RJM outperformed \verb|mclust| (recall that without regularization RJM is equivalent to a GMM); to provide some intuition about that let us consider the two regularization steps.
 The first on the covariance matrix of $X$ can be viewed as $p$ lasso regressions \citep{Meinshausen2006} that essentially discard non-influential relationships among features.
 The second discards non-influential predictor effects on the response.
 Overall this sparsification may be viewed as a dimensionality-reduction, which mitigates over-emphasis on $X$.
-One idea for handling this issue as $p$ grows larger is to consider explicit weighting of the effect of $X$, e.g. replacing the multivariate normal in \eqref{lik_x} with a density of the form $\varphi_p(\xxi|\mk,\Sk)^{1/\delta}$, where the ``power-parameter'' ($\delta > 1$) inflates the variance.
-While from a computational standpoint the proposed framework is scalable and can also handle the $p{>}n$ case, in very high-dimensions it would become computationally burdensome.
+One idea for handling this issue as $p$ grows larger is to consider explicit weighting of the effect of $X$, e.g. by replacing the multivariate normal in \eqref{lik_x} with a density of the form $\mathrm{N}_p(\xxi|\mk,\Sk)^{1/\delta}$, where the ``power-parameter'' ($\delta > 1$) would inflate the covariance.
+While from a computational standpoint the proposed framework is scalable and can also handle the $p{>}n$ case, in very high dimensions it would become computationally burdensome.
 This can be potentially addressed via high-dimensional projections.
 Finally, although our EM convergence result is general, there remain open theoretical questions concerning rates of convergence and optimality of the estimators themselves.